chainq/amiga-linux-image/README.md

 This is all very sketchy, and probably mostly only useful as some sort of reference, to do your own.
-Probably also useful for NetBSD with minor tweaks.=
+Probably also useful for NetBSD/amiga with minor tweaks.

 ## Why?